wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-goals-write-effective-okrs/includes/writing-framework.md

 With this Objective we now have a better understanding of the how, the what, and the why in pursuing this goal.
 While it still holds on to the intent of making more money, it focuses on one avenue of making money, which will propel us in a specific direction.

-Now let's look at 3 Key Results that span multiple departments:
+Now let's look at three Key Results that span multiple departments:

-- Increase new product sales from $100k to $1.5m.
+- Increase new product sales from $100K to $1.5M.
 - Increase social media views from 5,000 to 15,000.
 - Increase qualified leads via web form from 50 to 3,000.

 Ask - Are these focused, measurable, and ambitious?
 Yes!

 - Each one has a focus: new product sales, social media views, and qualified leads.
-- Each one has a measure: $100k to $1.5m, 5,000 to 15,000, and 50 to 3,000.
+- Each one has a measure: $100K to $1.5M, 5,000 to 15,000, and 50 to 3,000.
-- Each one is ambitious: 3x growth from 5k to 15k, and even more for 100K to 1.5m and 50 to 3,000.
+- Each one is ambitious: 3x growth from 5k to 15k, and even more for $100K to $1.5M and 50 to 3,000.

 Next you can look to see if they line up with the OKR superpowers.